 Here’s where you can slow things down, get away from all the bustling activity in the streets and take a deep breath.
-Enjoy the colorful spring and the warm sun!
+Enjoy the summer!

 The two most significant recreational facilities in Vienna are Donauinsel and Prater.
-Danube Island is perfect for endless walks – with your dog – or BBQ sessions.
+Danube Island is perfect for endless walks – with your dog – swimming in natural surroundings or BBQ sessions – get an idea with the above photo.
 To the Viennese, the more centrally located Prater is what Central Park is to the New Yorkers.

-Setagaya Park, a quiet little Japanese garden (see above photo – can you spot the sunbathing turtles?) is a bit out of the way.
+Setagaya Park, a quiet little Japanese garden in the north of the city.
 The town twinning between Vienna’s 19th district and Tokyo’s suburb Setagaya has existed for many years.
 Come here to find inner peace.

 For food, just down the street, I suggest you find Minh, my trusted resource for Vietnamese food, try the delicious Bun Cha Gio!